Skip to content

 Where QuickBooks Falls Short (and What to Do About It)

-QuickBooks is a DCAA-adequate accounting system for small contractors when configured correctly.
+QuickBooks supports a DCAA-adequate accounting system for small contractors when configured with proper class tracking, job costing, and cost pool structure.
 But the monthly financial reports government contractors need go beyond its standard output.
 Three gaps require workarounds.

 Indirect rate calculations.
 QuickBooks does not calculate rates automatically.
 Build a monthly spreadsheet pulling pool costs from the P&L by class, dividing by the allocation base, and comparing against your provisional billing rates.
 This 30-minute exercise is the single most valuable monitoring step for any small GovCon firm.